 Send your email to the office taking care of your application.
-Check your file number to make sure you email the right office.
+Check your file number against the list below to make sure you email the right office.
 You must include your file number in the subject line of your email.

 If your file number begins with:

 |SOL or SOT||Southern